mainmatter/mainmatter.com/blog/_posts/2017-11-16-ember-test-selectors-road-to-1-0.md

-Only a few weeks ago [Chris Garrett](https://github.com/pzuraq/), better known as @pzuraq, approached us about supporting Ember 1.11 and 1.12 in ember-test-selectors.
+Only a few weeks ago [Chris Garrett](https://github.com/pzuraq/), better known as @pzuraq, approached us about supporting Ember 1.11 and 1.12 in `ember-test-selectors`.
 He was working on some projects that were started in the early days of Ember and to be able to upgrade them confidently to a newer Ember version he needed to write better tests.
 For those tests he wanted to use test-selectors, but since they required a newer Ember version he was stuck in